xuanqh/weathermap/README.md

 Step4: On Android Studio then Click Open Android project then navigation to project folder to import the project.
 Step5: Run App

-Or to build and run the desktop application, run the following command
+Or to build and run the desktop application, run the following command: ./gradlew run
-###./gradlew run